Wondering about the best places to stay in Playa del Carmen? In this beautiful beach town, there are incredible options for travelers on every budget!

-Grand Riviera Princess – With spacious, well-appointed rooms and 12 gorgeous pools, the Grand Riviera Princess is a wonderful place to enjoy the gorgeous weather in Playa del Carmen.
+With spacious, well-appointed rooms and 12 gorgeous pools, the Grand Riviera Princess is a lovely place to enjoy the perfect weather in Playa del Carmen.

-The resort also offers a variety of facilities and activities, including water sports, tennis courts, and a Family Club with activities catering to children.
+The resort also offers various facilities and activities, including water sports, tennis courts, and a Family Club with activities catering to children.

 The dreamy pool overlooks Playacar beach, which is also a great swimming spot if the seaweed is not present.
 If you’re looking for a relaxing resort and also hope to spend time exploring Playa’s colorful streets and vibrant nightlife, this is a perfect option.
 You’re within easy walking distance of anywhere you might like to visit!

-The bungalows are surrounded by palm trees and other tropical plants to help you feel like you’re on a jungle escape.
+Palm trees and other tropical plants surround the bungalows to help you feel like you’re on a jungle escape.
 Meanwhile, the interiors are tastefully decorated in earthy tones with accents in vibrant prints which recall Mayan culture.

 By omitting TVs from the rooms, Mahekal encourages you to unplug during your vacation (but don’t worry, there’s WIFI)!